rhetr/surplus/README.md

     * searching searches both the cwd and plugins
 * show carla and ingen presets (both in the filebrowser and in a treeview under each plugin)
 * add ingen presets to plugin viewer
-* author/project search for plugins
+* project search for plugins (doesn't look like the python lilv bindings are up for it yet...)

 ### ui/interaction
 * touch interaction